The Deputy Sector Navigator for Global Trade & Logistics for San Diego & Imperial Counties (DSNGTL) and San Diego CITD

 The supply management and procurement certification track presents the details of how goods and services are ordered by purchasing by converting purchase requisitions, created by demand planning, to purchase orders issued to suppliers.
 In this track, specific emphasis is placed on supplier selection and approval, sourcing activities, negotiations with suppliers and the overall systematic selection of goods and services.
 Innovations with the internet along with endless options for transportation modes enable procurement organizations to source items globally to achieve the best value solutions for their requirements.

 Participants can complete one track, or all eight, depending on their individual educational and career goals.
-All courses are available through a self-paced online learning system and enrollment in the program is currently available at no cost to participants.
+All courses are available through a self-paced online learning system.

 After completing a course, participants may sit for a SCPro Fundamentals certification offered and certified by CSCMP.
 Upon passing the exam, the participant receives a certification in the particular skill sets tested by that certification exam, making them more competitive in obtaining and sustaining employment.